woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 ### TruthChildrenKinematics:
 - **Figure_2.1d**:
 A plot illustrating the delta-R between truth children originating from a common top, but partitioned into resonance/spectator tops.
+- **Figure_2.1e**:
+A plot illustrating the delta-R between originating truth top and decay children partitioned into leptonic and hadronic top decay channels.
+- **Figure_2.1f**:
+A plot illustrating the overlap in delta-R between truth children originating and not originating from mutual top.
+This aims to identify whether only using the delta-R to cluster children causes falsely matched children.
+From the legend, 'False' implies the parent tops are not equal.
+- **Figure_2.1g**:
+A TH2F plot of the originating top's PT and only hadronically decaying top children delta-R.
+This aims to verify whether a correlation between the top's PT and the clustering of children is present.
+- **Figure_2.1h**:
+A TH2F plot of the originating top's PT and only Leptonically decaying top children delta-R.
+This aims to verify whether a correlation between the top's PT and the clustering of children is present.
+- **Figure_2.1i**:
+A plot illustrating the fractional PT being transferred to truth children from associated top.

 <!--
--> Figure 2.1:
-b: Reconstructed Invariant Top Mass from Children - Divided into Leptonic and Hadronic decay channels
-c: Reconstructed Invariant Mass of scalar H resonance - Lep-Lep, Lep-Had, Had-Had
-d: DeltaR between children of mutual top (this tests how well the children are clustered) - Split into leptonic and hadronic
-e: DeltaR between children and mutual top (tests how much children cluster around the parent top) - Split into leptonic and hadronic
-f: DeltaR between adjacent children as a function of parent top PT (we can use this information to see if the resulting jets are possibly merged or produce large-R jets)
-g: Fractional Top PT distribution transferred to children - Split by PDGID
-f: Invariant mass calculation difference between using Cython and PyTorch

 -> Figure 3.1:
 a: PDGID of Truth Jet parton contributions - These are derived from the GhostPartons that define the truth jet
 b: Fraction of parton PT contribution to truth jet